 Kunjan Nambiar’s Mizhavu

-The popular Malayalam poet Kunjan Nambiar created the art form of Ottam Thullal in the premises of Ambalappuzha Temple.
+The popular Malayalam poet Kunchan Nambiar created the art form of Ottam Thullal in the premises of Ambalappuzha Temple.
 Mizhavu is a big copper drum used as a percussion instrument in performing arts.
+The drum is played only with hands.
 Visitors can view Kunjan Nambiar’s Mizhavu in an enclosure within the Koothambalam.

 The prasadam of the temple is Palpayasam.
 It is famous for its distinctive pink colour as well as wonderful taste.
-The temple’s own goshalas supply milk for Ambalapuzha Palpayasam.
-The taste of Ambalapuzha payasam comes from the well water (manikinar), local cow milk and red rice.
-The prasadam is available in one-litre containers after the pooja gets over at 12 noon.
+The temple’s own goshalas supply the milk for Ambalapuzha Palpayasam.
+The taste of Ambalapuzha payasam comes from the water frm Manikkinar, local cow milk and red rice.
+Manikkinar is the well within the temple complex.
+It is inside a walled enclosure with padlocked door.
+The prasadam is procurable in one-litre containers after the morning pooja gets over at 12 noon.
+Distribution of the palpayasam is on a first-come-first-served basis from the prasadam delivery counter.
+The belief is that Sree Guruvayoor Appan visits the temple every day at noon for the palpayasam.

 Pre-booking of the Palpayasam is possible.
 Devotees can book the payasam by sending a money order to The Administrator, Ambalapuzha Devaswom, State Highway 12, Ambalapuzha 688561, Kerala.
 Phone: +91 477 227 2090.